 Take a selfie on Dotonbori Bridge

-If there was just one place to visit in Osaka, it would need to be Dotonbori
+If there was just one place to visit in Osaka, it would be Dotonbori

 .
-This road is the city’s main artery and displays the epitome of Osaka culture.
+This road is the city’s main artery and epitomises Osaka culture.
 The road is packed full of restaurants and bars trying to lure you in with huge animatronic signs and bright neon lights.
-At night, the pace is a bit frantic, almost feeling like a scene in a movie, as you’re sucked in and shuffled among the smoking, drinking, and gorging crowd.
-Look for the Kuidaore clown slowly banging his drum and from the bridge, don’t miss the new LED Glico Man running across the world.
-Peek into Don Quixote to find every Kit-Kat flavour imaginable and keep an eye out for the host boys with their outrageous haircuts and outfits.
+At night, the pace is a bit frantic, almost like a scene in a movie, as you’re sucked in and shuffled among the smoking, drinking and gorging crowd.
+Look for the Kuidaore clown slowly banging his drum and, from the bridge, don’t miss the new LED Glico Man running across the world.
+Peek into Don Quixote to find every KitKat flavour imaginable and keep an eye out for the host boys with their outrageous haircuts and outfits.